MorganDean464/JT67MOD-Shop/README.md

 # This work is in maintenance for a little while, come back later.
-And KernCore91, go fuck yourself.

 # JT67MOD's Shop
 # BANNER IS COMING SOON!